Why do freelance agencies lose money on almost every project?

 Why scope creep destroys agency profitability

-Industry research from Ignition's 2025 State of Client Engagement report surveyed hundreds of agencies and found that scope creep is nearly universal.
-57% of agencies reported losing $1,000 to $5,000 monthly to unbilled work.
-The most striking finding: 99% of agencies fail to recover payment for out-of-scope work.
+Ignition's 2025 State of Client Engagement report surveyed hundreds of agencies and found that scope creep is nearly universal.
+57% reported losing $1K to $5K monthly on unbilled work.
+The most striking finding?
+99% of agencies fail to recover payment for out-of-scope work.
+Ninety-nine percent.

-This is why agencies that adopt professional specification-driven delivery protect both margin and client relationships.
-The spec becomes the reference point for every scope conversation.
+Agencies that adopt specification-driven delivery protect both margin and client relationships.
+The spec becomes the reference point for every scope conversation, not memory or goodwill.

 Why scope mastery wins for freelance agencies